 - Please do not submit a hyperlink to your transcript.
-Include the transcript in your email attachments.
+Include the transcript in your email attachment.

 - Ensure that all attached files can be opened in common software packages such as Microsoft Word or Adobe Reader.

 - Please do not submit design portfolios as these will be ignored.

 - You do not need to submit reference letters.
-We will contact the references you provide if we select your application.
+We will contact the references you provide if we select your application for further review.

 Applications will be accepted through March 2, 2015 and positions will be announced at the beginning of April.